ex0nym/rulebook-node/docs.exonym.io/docs/main.md

 This is achieved by establishing the country as a Source and digital advertising agencies in their own country as Advocates.
-It's a little bit like regional licensing.
+It's a bit like regional licensing.
 In this case a license to enforce advertising standards for ads targeted at that region.

 The Source maintains a list of agencies they trust to follow and enforce